-Use this handy guide to help you make the right choice of shredder for your specific needs.
+Use this handy guide to help you make the right choice of shredder, paper shredder or shredding machine for your specific needs.
 Asking yourself these questions will help to ensure that the machine you purchase best suits your requirements.
 Make sure you take into consideration all the aspects shown.
-Alternatively of course, you can call one of our team at standard rates on 01225 487200 for assistance.
+Alternatively of course, you can call one of our team at standard rates on 01225 690700 for assistance.

 How would you best describe your daily usage?

-Light - Medium Duty: Up to 150 sheets per day, a Small Office machine should be adequate for your needs.
+Light - Medium Duty: Up to 150 sheets per day, a Small Office shredder should be adequate for your needs.

 Medium Duty: Up to 400 sheets per day, a Departmental shredder would be best suited to your needs.

-Heavy Duty: 400 sheets or more per day, a Heavy Duty machine is strongly recommended for this level.
+Heavy Duty: 400 sheets or more per day, a Heavy Duty shredder is strongly recommended for this level.

 How sensitive or confidential is your waste?